rachel170/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given index is invalid.
+Card does not exist in FlashNotes.
     * 2a1.
 FlashNotes shows an error message.

     Use case resumes at Step 2.